 Because respect and value diminish over time, it is vital that leadership is in a constant state of reflection.
 Leadership is not perfect by any means, and people in leadership make plenty of mistakes, but it is what we do with our mistakes that determines our character as a leader.
 Another one of my favorite quotes relates very well with this, “Learning without reflection is a waste.
 Reflection without learning is dangerous” (Confucious).
 In other words, we must always be in a state of reflection and be willing to learn from mistakes and errors.
 Learning is the process of trying and failing over and over to reach a desired goal.
 Notice, learning is a process.
 This is why “leadership and learning are indispensable to each other.”
 Leadership will not get it right on the first try, and if they do, it is a rare event.
 However, true leadership will reflect on choices and decisions, determine what was done well and what wasn’t, and then make changes to their way of thinking, their attitude, and their mindset.
 Afterall, leadership is the example everyone is looking at.

 Did you catch the important piece of leadership that I mentioned above?
 Leadership makes changes…to THEIR way of thinking, THEIR attitude, and THEIR mindset.
-You see, leadership is not about forcing others to think and believe the same way you do.
+You see, leadership is not about forcing others to think and believe the same way they do.
 That way of thinking is dangerous.
 If you don’t believe me, check out the German leader of WWII, or the tyrant king of England between 1760 and 1776.
 Leadership must constantly have an open mind, be willing to listen to those they are leading, and most importantly, be humble enough to admit fault and wrong doing.
 I believe this is part of showing value and respect to others.
 Nobody likes or respects someone who thinks they are always right.
 Nobody listens to someone who won’t listen to them.
 Nobody will follow a leader who is unwilling to admit mistakes, take responsibility, and make changes to correct THEIR behavior.
 Leadership is not a position, it is a way of life.

 Ultimately, leadership is about how we treat others.
 Are we willing to listen with an open mind?
 Are we willing to humbly admit faults and mistakes?
 Are we willing to learn from our faults and failures and make changes to OUR way of thinking and living?
 Do we see ourselves as someone who must be followed, or someone who is ready to serve and help others?
 Leadership is a direct reflection of your character.
 As you lead, determine what kind of character you are leading with.